northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/spack.md

 1. `cd $HOME/.spack/linux/`
 1. Open `compilers.yaml` and copy-paste a `compiler` entry at the end of the file.
-1. Edit 'spec' and 'path' to indicate the version of the gcc compiler that is required for installation.
+1. Edit 'spec' and 'path' to indicate the version of the GCC compiler that is required for installation.

    ::::{code-block} bash
    For example: